-- 1. No Transaction Fee Fidelity funds are available without paying a trading fee to Fidelity or a sales load to the fund.
-However, the fund may charge a short-term trading or redemption fee to protect the interests of long-term shareholders of the fund.
-Shares are subject to the fund's management and operating expenses.
-See Expenses & Fees for more information. - 2.
-The Morningstar Category Average is the average return for the peer group based on the returns of each individual fund within the group, for the period shown.
-This average assumes reinvestment of dividends. - 3.
+- 1. The Morningstar Category Average is the average return for the peer group based on the returns of each individual fund within the group, for the period shown.
+This average assumes reinvestment of dividends. - 2.
 This chart illustrates the performance of a hypothetical \$10,000 investment made in this investment product (and a benchmark or category average, if shown) from the beginning date shown or on the inception date of the product (whichever is later).
 The inception date used for products with underlying funds, or multiple shares classes, or are offered as a separate account, strategy or sub account, may be the inception date of the underlying fund, the earliest share class of the product, or the date composite performance for the product was first made available.
 The product's returns may not reflect all its expenses.
 Any fees not reflected would lower the returns.
 Benchmark returns include reinvestment of capital gains and dividends, if any, but do not reflect any fees or expenses.
 It is not possible to invest in an index.
-Past performance is no quarantee of future results.
-This chart is not intended to imply any future performance of the investment product. - 4.
+Past performance is no guarantee of future results.
+This chart is not intended to imply any future performance of the investment product. - 3.
 Risk of this Category: Morningstar calculates these risk levels by looking at the Morningstar Risk of the funds in the Category over the previous 5-year period.
 Morningstar Risk is the difference between the Morningstar Return, based on fund total returns, and the Morningstar Risk Adjusted Return, based on fund total returns adjusted for performance volatility.
 The Category Risk Level is based on the equal weighted average Morningstar Risk of the funds in the category.
-Morningstar's Research Committee evaluates the Category Morningstar Risk and assigns the Category Risk Level after further qualitative judgment.
+Morningstar's Research Committee evaluates the Category Morningstar Risk and assigns the Category Risk Level after further qualitative